Iceland–European Union relations: Trade relations

 In fisheries, the most important sector of the Icelandic economy, Iceland has a €879 million trade surplus with the EU.

-Economic relations between Iceland and the European Union are primarily governed by two agreements: a bilateral free trade agreement signed in 1972, and the agreement on the EEA in 1994.
+Economic relations between Iceland and the European Union are primarily governed by two agreements: a bilateral free trade agreement signed in 1972 and the agreement on the EEA signed in 1992.
 The EEA was established to give Iceland, among other European countries outside the EU, access to the EU market.
 Iceland's access to the EU market in respect of agriculture and fisheries is dealt with by separate bilateral agreements.
 Iceland is legally bound to implement into its own law all EU directives applicable to the free movement of goods, persons, services and capital.
 This is complemented by regular meetings between EU and Icelandic officials, including a twice-yearly meeting of EEA foreign ministers.